Kyoundere/devops103a/VirtualENVSetup/README.md

 <br>

 # Setting up a Reverse Proxy
-We're going to use reverse proxying so that any traffic to the target IP address (`192.168.10.100`) is automatically redirected to the application, which is hosted on hosted on `port 3000` (`192.168.10.100:3000`).
-We're doing this by created a file called `default` and setting up an nginx configuration that listens to any traffic from `port 80` and redirects it to `port 3000`.
-In the provisioning shell file, we'll copy that file and move it into `/etc/nginx/sites-available/` to replace the nginx config file there with our own one.
-We do this by using: `sudo cp /srv/provisioning/vagrant/default /etc/nginx/sites-available/`.
-Now that we've edited the nginx configuration, we have to restart nginx.
-So we also put in `sudo systemctl restart nginx` to refresh nginx.
-Then we run the application as normal, and the reverse proxy should be working perfectly fine, redirecting traffic from `192.168.10.100` to `192.168.10.100:3000`.
+We're going to use reverse proxying so that any traffic to the target IP address (`192.168.10.100`) is automatically redirected to the application, which is hosted on hosted on `port 3000` (`192.168.10.100:3000`).<br><br>
+We're doing this by created a file called `default` and setting up an nginx configuration that listens to any traffic from `port 80` and redirects it to `port 3000`.<br><br>
+In the provisioning shell file, we'll copy that file and move it into `/etc/nginx/sites-available/` to replace the nginx config file there with our own one.<br><br>
+We do this by using: `sudo cp /srv/provisioning/vagrant/default /etc/nginx/sites-available/`.<br><br>
+Having edited the nginx configuration, we can restart nginx to apply the chances.
+We restart nginx with the command `sudo systemctl restart nginx`.<br><br>
+Now we run the application as normal, and the reverse proxy should be working perfectly fine, redirecting traffic from `192.168.10.100` to `192.168.10.100:3000`.<br><br>